 writing, perfectionism, and comics

-I always found that I struggle more with perfectionism when I'm writing, than when I'm drawing.
+I always found that I struggle with perfectionism more when I'm writing than when I'm drawing.

-my answer to perfectionism is that my work will never live up to the abstract idea of what it could be, and that's ok.
-It's ok to make bad art. it's ok to take shortcuts.
+my answer to perfectionism is that my work will never live up to the abstract idea of what it could be, and that's ok. it's ok to make bad art. it's ok to take shortcuts.

 lower your standards a bit: you have to make bad art to make good art. it's ok to look at a work and say "good enough" and move on. "it's a hot mess, but it's my hot mess, and I'm proud of it", you know?